syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 1. Click Run in the toolbar.

-> Note: Run dialog box opens.
+N> Run dialog box opens.
 The Results Location tab is selected by default.